 Afternoon Tea Attire for Women

 Women can go with a dress or a skirt, business casual or something more modern, but it should be tasteful and not revealing.
+Just like the men, women shouldn’t wear sneakers to afternoon tea.

 The Takeaway: British High Tea